 SET with MET

 The numbers are sobering.
-Seventy percent of teens who emancipate from foster care report that they want to attend college, but fewer than ten percent who graduate from high school enroll in college, and of those less than one percent graduate from college.* Approximately 13,000 children are in the Michigan foster care system at any given time.
-A growing number of Michigan youth are reaching adult age while in foster care and have no resources to attend college when they age out of the system.
+Nationaly, seventy percent of teens who emancipate from foster care report that they want to attend college, but fewer than ten percent who graduate from high school enroll in college, and of those less than one percent graduate from college.* In Michigan, there are approximately 13,000 children are in the foster care system at any given time.
+As they reach adult age, having adequate resources to attain their dream of a college education is critical to having a successful future.

 Since 2012, fundraising efforts have totaled over $1,200,000; all of which have been awarded as scholarships in the year they were raised.
 This was done through individual donations, group donations, sponsorships, ticket sales, auctions and many volunteer based fundraising events.
 Fostering Futures Scholarships were expanded to include any Michigan degree granting college or university.